Josue-B-Navarrete/Josue-B-Navarrete.github.io/index.md

 Tutors facilitate learning both in and out of the classroom.
 Subjects vary from History, Science, Math, and English.

 * **Instructional Aide - Miracosta College**
-Instructional Aide have the responiability to facilitate learning for high schoolers transitioning into college.
-As well as, leading sessions with different educational activies that ensure retention of course material covered during lecture.
+Instructional Aide have the responsibility to facilitate learning for high schoolers transitioning into college.
+As well as, leading sessions with different educational activities that ensure retention of course material covered during lecture.

 * **STEMLC Tutor - Miracosta College**
 Tutors lead interactions with their students.
 They provide experience and slight expertise in a subject such as Calculus, Biology, Computer Science, Physics, Chemistry, and etc. They enable students to work independently given the proper tools/resources and knowledge.